SModelS/smodels/docs/manual/source/Decomposition.rst

 It is recommended to choose values of :ref:`minmassgap <parameterFileMinmassgap>` between 1-10 GeV; the default value is 5 GeV.

+One exception to the procedure described above applies to the full compression of SMS leading to topologies without decays and only with MET final states, i.e. *PV > MET + MET + ...
+MET*.
+Since mono-X searches can be very sensitive to small mass differences, a separate parameter controls the compression to these type of SMS, :ref:`minmassgapISR <parameterFileMinmassgapISR>` (:math:`\delta m_{ISR}`).
+Only when all the mass differences are smaller than :math:`\delta m_{ISR}` the SMS is allowed to be fully compressed to a simple *PV > MET + MET + ...
+MET* topology.
+It is recommended to set this parameter to values smaller than :ref:`minmassgap <parameterFileMinmassgap>`, i.e 1 GeV.

 * **Mass compression is implemented by the** `massCompress <decomposition.html#decomposition.theorySMS.TheorySMS.massCompress>`_ **method**.

 .. _invComp: